mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 To effectively answer RQ2 the concept of agency needs disambiguating in relation to informal education.
 Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].

+INTEGRATE THIS WORK SOMEHOW?
+Hopwood's [-@hopwood_agency_2022] exploration of agency also focuses primarily on transformational agency and relational agency.

 To help chart varied philosophical and professional concepts of the development of agency within education I am informed by the work of Matusov and colleagues [@matusov_mapping_2016].
 Their sythesis presents several genres of agency including: instrumental agency with a focus on developing capacities; effortful agency which enhances motivation and commitment; dynamically emergent agency which includes concepts of affordances and actor network theory; and authorial agency which involves agentic changes to the learning environment.
 Matusov and colleagues critique effortful agency in education as focusing only on achieving goals predefined by educational establishments.
 Thus this summary focuses deepening an analysis on instrumental and authorial agency in relation to the theoretical framework of activity theory.

 <!-- Engeström and Sannino see this slipperiness as a deficit in understanding of the underlying mechanism [@engestrom_methodological_2014]. -->
 <!-- See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998]. -->